 Alternatively, a group of people could approach the person at different points over a short period of time such as a week.
 They can all express their desire that the person seeks help, and direct them to the same place for professional help.

 Offer professional support

 When you plan to approach someone to speak about their addictive behaviour, make sure you are equipped with the contact details of addiction specialists.
 This is so the person can take immediate action in seeking help.
 If they don’t want to phone, offer to phone for them straight away.
 Often, the person will agree that they need help, but will not follow through with seeking advice and treatment.

 In the case where they do not agree to seek help, it isn’t helpful to nag or berate them.
 Sometimes it can take months before someone is ready to seek the appropriate treatment.

-In the case of addiction, it is better to practice tough love.
 The addicted person must take responsibility for their actions; do not try to share responsibility with them.
 An essential part of successful rehab programmes is learning to own up to your actions and deal with it in an emotionally mature.

-Suggest Treatment as Hope for Recovery
+Suggest treatment as hope for recovery

 Often, people see addiction as a hopeless condition that cannot be treated.
-However, 50% of people with drug and alcohol addiction problems do successfully recover.
+However, many people with drug and alcohol addiction problems do successfully recover.
 Treating the problem early on is important, as success rates are higher for early interventions.
 Approaching the person as soon as you notice that they have a problem is the best course of action.